 Javert

-Someone who hunts down a person they believe has done wrong, with rigid, relentless determination.
+Javert (noun) means someone who hunts down a person they believe has done wrong, with rigid, relentless determination.
+Example: “The auditor became a real Javert once he suspected fraud.”

-How to Use Javert
+How to use Javert

 Learner’s notesIn plain EnglishA relentless pursuer, named after the famous fictional inspector.